 Avoid drinking and using drugs in college.
 They impair brain function.
 You have 112 waking hours a week.
 Fill them up with useful activity.
 People outside of healthcare are less likely to understand your situation.You can skip the partying, since it is quite boring.
-Alcohol and drugs also impair brian function.
+Alcohol and drugs also impair brain function.
 Serial dating is more productive, growthful, and thrilling for the young person.
 Bumble has great, high achieving young people.
 Females must start the conversation on it.
 Match has topnotch older people that will enjoy dating a young person.
 Drop your distaste for the older body.
+Look in the mirror undressed.
+You have to do something.
 Exercise a half an hour a day, at least 5 days a week to look good.
 If male, lift weights.
 Try to avoid the weight gain that is inevitable after age 18.
-You have 112 waking hours a week.
-They should be booked up.
+Your 112 waking hours a week should be booked up.
 You are rapidly deteriorating with age after 18.
 Do not waste a minute of your peak existence.

 Basic Requirements: 1.
 Age: 18 years old (minimum); 2.
 High school diploma or equivalent; 3.
 Valid driver's license; 4.
 CPR certification